Geoff Parling: Super Rugby statistics

-Coaching career
+Rugby coaching career

 After retirement from playing in 2018 Parling became lineout coach for the Melbourne Rebels.

 In September 2020 Parling was appointed as 's forward coach in Dave Rennie's new coaching team.

+In May 2025 Parling was announced as the new head coach of Leicester Tigers on what was described as a long term deal.

+Personal life

+Parling is married with three children.